jaspervdv/IFC_BuildingEnvExtractor/README.md

 ### voxel shells

 Additionally the tool will also be able to export a shell based on the voxelgrid that is used in the other processes.
 This will be stored as LoD5.0.
-Note that this is a voxelgrid that is used primairily for filtering and raycasting purposes.
+Note that this is a voxelgrid that is used primarily for filtering and raycasting purposes.
 Possibly this will follow different rules than are anticipated.

-## Inner shell generation Methods (Experimental/WIP)
+## Inner shell generation methods (Experimental/WIP)

 **THIS EXTRACTION IS NOT YET PROPERLY IMPLEMENTED; THIS SECTION WILL NOT BE ACCURATE**.